-Clubs/Registered Student Organizations may schedule within blocks of time set by Recreational Sports and Fitness in accordance with the Priorities Schedule (Attachment 1).
-Advance reservations may be made only for groups of five persons or more and shall be limited to four (4) hours per week per organization.
-Additional hours may be scheduled no more than one week prior to use.
-Fees will be negotiated.
+Clubs/Registered Student Organizations may schedule with Recreational Sports and Fitness within blocks of time set by Recreational Sports and Fitness in accordance with the Priorities Schedule (Attachment 1).

 Residents must notify the Sports Facilities Office of changes in the regular schedule that could make additional time available to other users.

 After Category I residents' schedules are established, the Sports Facilities Office will make every effort to accommodate other Category I and Category II requests as completely as possible, in order of priority.